servicetitan/Stl.Fusion.Samples/README.md

 What's interesting in this output?
-- Fusion-backed API endpoint serving relatively small amount of cacheable data scales to ~ **110,000 RPS** while running the test on the same machine (that's a disadvantage).
+- Fusion-backed API endpoint serving relatively small amount of cacheable data scales to ~ **130,000 RPS** while running the test on the same machine (that's a disadvantage).
 - Identical EF Core-based API endpoint scales to just 20K RPS.

-So there is a ~ 5.5x difference (~ 8x if we'd run the client on another machine), and that's even for ~ the simplest EF service hitting a tiny DB tuned to work as in-memory cache (running in simple recovery mode, etc.).
+So there is a ~ 6.5x difference for an extremely simple EF Core service hitting a tiny DB running in simple recovery mode.
 In other words, use of Fusion on server-side only brings ~ an order of magnitude performance boost even when there is almost nothing to speed up!

-Besides that, the test shows [Replica Services] scale ~ as local [Compute Services], i.e. to ~ **22-24 million "RPS"**.
+Besides that, the test shows [Replica Services] scale ~ almost as local [Compute Services], i.e. to ~ **20 million "RPS"**.
 These aren't true RPS, of course - Replica Service simply kills any RPC for cached values that are known to be consistent.
 But nevertheless, it's still a pretty unique feature Fusion brings to the table &ndash; and that's